-Imagine you are the longest serving judge in the state of Michigan–you have some 35 years sitting as a district judge.
+Imagine you are the second-longest serving district court judge in the state of Michigan–you have some 35 years sitting as a district judge.
 When you last ran, the bar association in your county gave you a rating of “exceptionally well qualified.”

 Then on January 16, 2008, the executive director of the state’s Judicial Tenure Commission–an agent of the Michigan Supreme Court–comes to your office unannounced, accompanied by an armed State Police Officer, tells you that you have until 9 a.m. the following morning to resign.
 The charge is that you have vacated your office by moving out of your district.
 You are presented a letter of your resignation, prepared on your office stationary, and told that either you sign and resign or your name will be dragged through the mud.
 And the mud will be charges of sexual harassment.
 You said something inappropriate at an after-hours party about a female staffer’s chest size.
 You had apologized.
 But there is more: there are two doodles, one of breasts, perhaps, and the other of something that is perhaps phallic.
 The latter had been on a note that was tossed in the trash, not sent to anyone.
 There is no proof that you drew them, but there is a supposition.